zimeon/bfe-data/README.md

 then this form loads correctly, with the same 9 triples showing in tutle preview as `03_work_extra_triple.json`.

-### Conclusions for minimal Work in Monograph profile
+### Conclusions for minimal Work tests in Monograph profile

-From this experiment it seems that BFE does not care some minor changes in the form of JSON-LD it gets, but will not accept various other simplifications.
+From this experiment it seems that BFE does not care about some minor changes in the form of JSON-LD it gets, but will not accept various other simplifications.
 Use of the JSON-LD flatten algorithm appears to make the example in simplified form load again (though not sure how general that is).

 BFE is also happy to accept and persist extra triples (I tested with just one but assume that carries over for many), but obviously only shows things that a given profile knows about.
 However, if you go to Preview the extra data is shown in Turtle, JSON-LD and RDF/XML displays.